jameyquinn/jameyquinn.github.io/README.md

 The communication patterns of individuals and teams need time to develop and can be disrupted if not left alone to grow.
 I build space and time for the communication channels to grow and deepen.
 Trust is another growable thing.
 I've been on the teams that stand up the first day where we all say "trust is the most important thing!"
 Yes, but it's not automatic and it's not even that regularly attained - certainly not by agreeing to it upfront.
 Trust is earned by working together on hard problems and sharing the gory and the glory that results from those efforts.

 #### The necessary role of *Conflict and Disagreement*
-* Disagreement is where all personal growth begins.
+Disagreement is where all personal growth begins.
 Sometimes disagreement will bleed into conflict and that too is ok, but only if it is acknowledged.
 When I lead teams, we agree first on how we identify and resolve conflict.
 Teams can set the standard, or I will.

-* (Dogfood Principle) We are our own customers.
-When build what we would want to use.
-* Feedback is priceless.
-We provide and receive feedback kindly, promptly, with empathy and candour.
-* Processes exist to serve us, not the other way around.
-* This is my ideal: we take accountability of anything that goes right and wrong in our team, even if we’re not involved in the issue.
-For example, *my teammate pushed untested code that broke production.
-I am responsible for the conditions that permitted that and ultimately for the effect they had.
-I do not correct others when they point the finger at me for this breakage.
-Likewise, I gather the team and *

 ## How do I measure the success of our teams